HARISRUJAN/HARISRUJAN/README.md

 - 🎓 **Currently pursuing** Master's in Data Science at Tampere University, Finland
 - 🤖 **Specializing in** Multi-Agent Systems, LLMs, and AI Product Development
 - 🔬 **Research Focus** on RAG pipelines, prompt engineering, and intelligent automation
-- 🌍 **Experience** in global collaboration and technical leadership through AIESEC
+- 🌍 **Experience** in global collaboration and  leadership through AIESEC
 - 📚 **Passionate about** teaching Python and sharing knowledge with the community
 - 💡 **Open to collaborate** on cutting-edge AI/ML projects and research